Segmentation can get your way to newsletters being more opened, read and better resulted in sales.

 What is segmentation?

-Speaking in definitions, segmentation is dividing your general users’ list into smaller segments according to specific criteria: interests, consumption habits, demographics, etc. The purpose of segmentation is sending targeted, most relevant emails to recipients that are the most likely to respond to them.
+Speaking in definitions, segmentation is dividing your all contacts into smaller segments according to specific criteria: interests, consumption habits, demographics, etc. The purpose of segmentation is sending targeted, most relevant emails to recipients that are the most likely to respond to them.

 There is a very interesting State of marketing report 2015 .
 It says that only 27% of marketers use data targeting and segmentation strategy.
 Majority of them (65%) find it very effective and 26% – effective.
 So what are the benefits of segmentation?